GM reverses course, says strikers will keep health coverage

-The automaker said in an emailed letter to the United Auto Workers that it will keep benefits in place due to "significant confusion" among members.
-The letter dated Wednesday says employee health and well-being are GM's top priorities.
+The automaker said in an emailed letter to the United Auto Workers dated Wednesday that employee health and well-being are GM's top priorities.

 The about-face came after workers howled and GM received withering criticism from politicians and on social media about cutting off the benefits.